 Eli: "Okay, I guess, except one of the problems was kind of different.
 It said to write a hard math problem."

 Joy: "Really?
-What hard math problem did you write?" ( I'm thinking some imaginary 2,0000 + 17 -45 = ir something like that)
+What hard math problem did you write?" ( I'm thinking some imaginary 2,0000 + 17 -45 = ir something like that) Eli: "I wrote e=mc2."
+Joy: (gasping) "You wrote e=mc2?
+What did the computer say?"

 Eli: "It told me that one was too hard and to try again, so I did.
 I wrote 10 divided by 10 equals one.
 Then it let me finish the test."